fegamon/basic_api_for_db_CRUD/README.md

 Run the command: ```pip install -r requeriments.txt``` to install all dependencies.

 ### Set .env
-Go into .env file and changue the values of the DB credentials to your DB credentials:
+Go into .env file and change the values of the DB credentials to your DB credentials:

 ```
 #DB credentials